Prag8855/aab/content/guides/freelance-visa.md

 The *Ausländerbehörde* will process your application.
 If you [send your documents online](/guides/berlin-auslanderbehorde-appointment#send-your-documents-and-wait), it takes a few weeks to get invited for an appointment.
 After your *Ausländerbehörde* appointment, it takes {{ RESIDENCE_PERMIT_WAIT_TIME }} to get your freelance visa.
 If you wait more than 3 months after you apply, you can [sue the *Ausländerbehörde* for inaction](/guides/berlin-auslanderbehorde-appointment#sue-the-auslanderbehorde).[^20]

 If you already have a [residence permit](/glossary/Aufenthaltstitel), it stays valid while you wait.
 You don't have to leave Germany.
 You might not be able to travel outside of Germany.
-If your current residence does not allow self-employment, you must wait for your freelance visa to start your business.
+If your current residence does not allow self-employment, you must wait for your freelance visa to start working.[^55]

 **[If your residence permit expires soon ➞](/guides/berlin-auslanderbehorde-appointment#if-your-residence-permit-expires-soon)**